 Mr. Welsh received his bachelor’s and master’s degrees in Human Nutrition from Arizona State University (ASU).
 He is a member of ACHE and the Academy of Nutrition and Dietetics.
 He is a graduate of the 2011 VHA Health Care Leadership Development Program and the 2003 VA Management Development Program.
 He is an adjunct professor, teaching medical ethics for ASU and the Chair of the Nutrition Advisory Committee for ASU’s Nutrition Department.
 Mr. Welsh served four years in the Navy and two years in the Army Reserve.

 Maureen F. McCarthy, M.D. | (602) 222-6444

 Chief of Staff

-Dr. Sam Aguayo was detailed to serve as the Interim Chief of Staff of the Phoenix VA Health Care System on July 1, 2016.
-Dr. Aguayo is responsible for the clinical services and academic programs of the health care system and has oversight for Primary Care, Medicine, Surgery, Radiology, Pathology, Psychology, Psychiatry, Physical Medicine & Rehabilitation, Dental, Audiology & Speech Pathology, Geriatrics, Pharmacy, Clinical Informatics, Education, and Research.
-The health care system has more than 200 physicians, dentists, and podiatrists and more than 85 resident and fellow positions.
+Dr. Maureen McCarthy was appointed as the Chief of Staff at the Phoenix VA Health Care Center on Oct.
+2, 2016.
+Dr. McCarthy is responsible for the clinical services and academic programs of the medical center and has oversight for Primary Care, Medicine, Surgery, Radiology, Pathology, Psychology, Psychiatry, Physical Medicine & Rehabilitation, Dental, Audiology & Speech Pathology, Geriatrics, Pharmacy, Clinical Informatics, Education, and Research.
+The system has more than 200 physicians, dentists, and podiatrists and more than 85 resident and fellow positions.